 Echocardiography Program (Arizona and Minnesota)

-Mayo School of Health Sciences offers the 21-month Echocardiography Program at Mayo Clinic's campuses in Rochester, Minn., and Scottsdale, Ariz.
+Mayo School of Health Sciences offers the 21-month Echocardiography Program at Mayo Clinic's campuses in Rochester, Minnesota, and Scottsdale, Arizona.

 Academic lectures originate primarily from the Rochester campus and are made available to students in Arizona using interactive video-enabled classrooms.
 This system goes beyond traditional distance education and allows live face-to-face collaboration between students and faculty.